-I am currently a Postdoctoral Research Associate and Lecturer in Bioethics at the University of Virginia.
+I am an Assistant Professor of Medical Anthropology at the University of Notre Dame.
+Prior to this, I was a Postdoctoral Research Associate and Lecturer in Bioethics at the University of Virginia.
 In 2018 I became an Affiliate Fellow at the Centre d’Anthropologie Culturelle (CANTHEL) at the Université de Paris, where I collaborate with researchers studying global mental health and medical pluralism in South Asia.
-In 2016 I was a visiting doctoral scholar at the Centre de Recherche Médecine, Sciences, Santé, Santé Mentale, Société (Cermes3) in Paris.
 My research has been supported by the Wenner-Gren Foundation, the UC Chancellor’s Prize, the UCLA Center for the Study of Women, and the Foundation for Psychocultural Research, among others.

 I received my PhD in Anthropology from UCLA in 2018, my MA in Anthropology from UCLA in 2012, and my BA in Liberal Arts from Sarah Lawrence College in 2009.